jettero/trivial-bayes/README.md

 I'm just practicing my python — converted the little story problem I had solved in Perl into a classifier in Python, then re-solved the story problem with it.
+(I dropped my original Perl solution in the contrib folder.)

 Note that I called the class Classifier … that's not quite right, since it doesn't classify, it just computes.
 I had a classifier in mind for the next